The greatest threats to our health are often invisible. This includes viruses, bacteria, and chemicals.

 We must face the fiscal reality of what this will do to us locally and globally so we can prepare more effectively.

-Localized economy with need to be designed and implemented.
+Localized economy will need to be designed and implemented.

 Food security will become a necessity.